Market Size-

 Growing demand for vaccines drives the vaccinology segment

-Based on application, the vaccinology segment is estimated to grow at the highest CAGR of 21.5% during the forecast period (2022-2029).
-The cancer segment accounted for the largest market share of 62% of the North American viral vector and plasmid DNA manufacturing market in 2020.
+Based on application, the vaccinology segment is estimated to grow at the highest CAGR of 21.5% during the forecast period (2026-2033).
 Viral vector-based vaccines differ from most conventional vaccines in that they don’t contain antigens but rather use the body’s cells to produce them.
 Viral vector-based vaccines can enhance immunogenicity without an adjuvant and induce a robust cytotoxic T lymphocyte (CTL) response to eliminate virus-infected cells.

 North America Viral Vector And Plasmid DNA Manufacturing Market Scope